-Internal Stakeholders are groups or individuals who work within an organisation or project.
+Internal Stakeholders are groups or individuals who work within an organization or project. stakeholdermap.com

-- Check your company org chart, look at levels above, below and on the same level as you and your project team.
+- Check your company organization chart, look at levels above, below and on the same level as you and your project team.

 - Run through the project phases* list out people and teams involved in each phase

 - View your company on LinkedIn looking at your colleagues and their connections

 A good cross check that you have identified all internal stakeholders is to run through the phases of your project and think about who will affect or be affected within each project phase.
 An example for a web and SaaS project is shown below.

 Identify the internal stakeholders involved in each phase of a project